jaumeollerfernandez/PokedexWebsite/README.md

 This website was origined from a class exercise with learning React.
 It contains simple info about Pokémon.

+You can see it in action in this link: https://ambitious-rock-080064903.2.azurestaticapps.net/

 ## Next Updates

 I want to add more types of Search, such as search by type, or adding a modal when you click on a Pokemon.